rohit455273/assertive.properties/cran-comments.md

 There were no ERRORs or WARNINGs.

-Building under R < 3.3.0, I see the NOTE

-* checking top-level files ...
-NOTE
-Non-standard file/directory found at top level:
-  'cran-comments.md'

-This file contains this information.
+This will not build until assertive.base 0.0-2 (uploaded earlier) has successfully made it on CRAN.

 ## Downstream dependencies

-A new version of the downstream assertive package will be uploaded once assertive.base is successfully on CRAN.
+A new version of the downstream assertive package will be uploaded once the other assertive.* packages are successfully on CRAN.